erikeldridge/item-network/README.md

 - define pipe syntax, eg [item-123|My item]
 - define user sm widget, e.g., <div class="user-sm" data-user-id="1">.
 Render it in a host view's (show item) render fn
 - add "leave a comment" placeholder text to comment box
+- show likes for a given item in the item activity stream
+- show mentions for a given item in the item activity stream

 rules
 - send mentions to anyone named in a comment if they follow the author